Variation in AOD treatment delivery settings

 • there was a notable decrease in Apr-Jun 2020 treatment episodes, coinciding with the first wave of the pandemic

-• most services providing external visits discontinued face-to-face contact with clients, moving to telehealth options.
+• most AOD services, which normally provided in-person visits, discontinued face-to-face contact with clients and moved to telehealth options.

 • for Home settings:

-• there was a substantial increase in some treatment episodes provided in Apr-Jun 2020 coinciding with the first wave of the pandemic.
-This may reflect AOD services providing Telehealth services in the home
+• there was a substantial increase in treatment episodes provided from Apr–Jun 2020, coinciding with the first wave of the pandemic.
+This may reflect AOD services providing telehealth services in the home

-• treatment episodes decreased between Jul 2020 and Jun 2021 but remained higher than pre pandemic levels (Figure COVID DELIVERYSETTTING1, tables COVID.13-COVID.21).
+• treatment episodes remained higher than pre-pandemic levels between Jun 2020 and Jun 2022 (Figure COVID DELIVERYSETTING 1, tables COVID.13–COVID.21).